vishalj7/jekyll-now/_posts/2019-02-05-Convolutuon-Neural-Networks.md

 #### Classification layer

 The final layer will contain a number of classifications based on your CNN and the features detected will be passed to this layer.
-All the possible classes for this layer will return a probability that it contains that class e.g. that it is a dog or cat.
+This output layer contains a softmax activation function, which outputs a probability value from 0 to 1 for each of the classification labels the model is trying to predict.

 ![an image alt text]({{ site.baseurl }}/images/cnn_classification.png "Classification Layer")